licensee/licensee/docs/CONTRIBUTING.md

 ## Adding a license

-Licensee doesn't curate any license information directly.
+Licensee doesn&#39;t curate any license information directly.
 Instead, we rely on the licenses and metadata provided by choosealicense.com and its much larger community (which can properly vet licenses and make determinations as to their properties).

 Interested in adding support for Licensee to detect an additional license?
 Please [follow these instructions](https://github.com/github/choosealicense.com/blob/gh-pages/CONTRIBUTING.md#adding-a-license) to submit a pull request to get the license added upstream, and it will be automatically vendored (and detected) here.